inpsyde/object-hooks-remover

 • invokable objects

-the functions to remove hooks, remove_action and remove_filter, only works with named functions and static object methods (2 of the 5 types of callbacks).
+The functions to remove hooks, remove_action and remove_filter, works without issues only with named functions and static object methods (2 of the 5 types of callbacks).

-This package provides 5 functions that can be used to remove hooks which uses object methods or closures even without having access to the instances of the objects used.
+This package provides six functions that can be used to remove hooks that use object methods or closures even without having access to the original object instance.

 The package functions are:

-You might notice that there's no difference between action and filters because, expecially in removing, there's absolutely no difference between the two.
-In fact, this is the code that WordPress core for remove_action:
+You might notice there is no difference between action and filters because, especially in removing, there's absolutely no difference between the two.

 function remove_object_hook(